Edgeout Records: Label activity, 2019-present

 The label signed its second band, The Revelries, a pop-rock/alternative band in the winter of 2019.
 The Revelries first single "Cliché Love" was released on April 30, 2021, followed by several further single releases.
-On May 6th, 2022- the band released "Best For You."

-The Revelries prior singles have recently been compiled into a self-titled album, The Revelries on September 9, 2022.
+On May 6, 2022, the band released "Best For You."
+The Revelries prior singles were compiled into a self-titled album, The Revelries on September 9, 2022.
 Edgeout signed its first established artist, DJ Ashba, in March 2020.
-Ashba released his debut single, "Hypnotic (Ft.
-Cali Tucker)" on August 14, 2020.
-Ashba will be releasing several more singles, all with different vocalists, in the coming months.
+Ashba (stylized as ASHBA) released his debut single, "Hypnotic (featuring Cali Tucker, the daughter of Tanya Tucker)" on August 14, 2020.
+Ashba will be releasing several more singles with different vocalists.
 Ashba's second single, "Let's Dance (Ft.
 James Michael)" was released October 16, 2020, and the official music video was released on October 23, 2020.
 Ashba released his latest single, titled "Bella Ciao" on October 29, 2021.
-ASHBA then released 'MALOSA' on July 29,2022.

-The label announced their newly signed band, Bluphoria, on February 1, 2021.
-The Alternative Blues/ Psych Rock band is from Eugene, OR, and is a quartet of college students.
-Bluphoria released their debut single under EDGEOU, titled 'Set Me Up' on August 19, 2022.

-Northern California alternative pop-punk trio Stratejacket signed to Edgeout Records in September 2021.

-In December 2021, Edgeout released a holiday EP, titled Rock'n Holiday.
-The EP features three holiday tracks, including Ashba's "A Christmas Storm," The Revelries "Jingle Bells" and The Jacks "In The Bleak Midwinter."
+Ashba then released "Malosa" on July 29, 2022.
+On November 10, 2023, Ashba released 'Party Tonight' ft.
+Dia with an accompanying music video.